marjakonst/happy-day/web-server/README.md

 #### Choice IDs

-Every _single choice_ are coded with of the following letters:
+Every _single choice_ is coded with of the following letters:

 - A, B, C, D, E, F